 - You must not use RCC resources for illegal or malicious purposes such as harassment, disrupting communications or services, or unauthorized monitoring of communications.

-- You will respect the confidentiality and privacy of individuals to whose records you may have access to in accordance with RCC policy, University of Chicago ethical standards, and state and federal laws.
+- You will respect the confidentiality and privacy of individuals whose records you may have access to in accordance with RCC policy, University of Chicago ethical standards, and state and federal laws.

 - You should immediately report any suspected breach of security, policy violation, or suspicious activity to email@example.com and your supervisor, PI, or sponsor.